David Plouffe

 David Plouffe (/ˈplʌf/; born May 27, 1967) is an American political and business strategist best known as the campaign manager for Barack Obama's successful 2008 presidential campaign.
+He was the senior advisor to Kamala Harris's 2024 presidential campaign.
 A long-time Democratic Party campaign consultant, he was a partner at the party-aligned campaign consulting firm AKPD Message and Media, which he joined in 2000.

-Plouffe was an outside senior advisor to Obama since the president's first day in office and was then appointed as a Senior Advisor to the President (inside the White House) in 2011 following the resignation of David Axelrod, who went on to start Obama's reelection campaign.
-In September 2014, he became the Senior Vice President of Policy and Strategy for Uber.
+Plouffe was an outside senior advisor to Obama since the president's first day in office.
+In 2011, he was appointed to a White House role as a senior advisor to the President following the resignation of David Axelrod, who went on to start Obama's reelection campaign.
+In September 2014, Plouffe became the Senior Vice President of Policy and Strategy for Uber.
+In May 2015, he became a full-time strategic adviser for Uber.

-In May 2015, he left that role to become a full-time strategic adviser for the company.
-In January 2017, he joined the Chan Zuckerberg Initiative to lead the policy and advocacy efforts of the initiative.
-In 2019, POLITICO reported he joined the Board of Directors of liberal nonprofit ACRONYM, where he would advise an anti-Trump digital campaign.
+In January 2017, Plouffe joined the Chan Zuckerberg Initiative to lead its policy and advocacy efforts.
+In 2019, Politico reported he had joined the board of directors of liberal nonprofit ACRONYM, where he would advise an anti-Trump digital campaign.

 Early life

 Plouffe was born and raised in Wilmington, Delaware.
-He is from a working-class Roman Catholic family (he is now an Episcopalian), the son of Frances (née Vincent), a stay-at-home mother, and James Everett "Jim" Plouffe, a factory worker who later worked in marketing.
+He is from a working-class Roman Catholic family (he is now a practicing Episcopalian), the son of Frances (née Vincent), a stay-at-home mother, and James Everett "Jim" Plouffe, a factory worker who later worked in marketing.

 Plouffe attended St. Mark's High School.
-He left the University of Delaware prior to graduating in 1989 to pursue a full-time career in politics, and he completed his full undergraduate degree in May 2010.
+He left the University of Delaware prior to graduation in 1989 to pursue a full-time career in politics and he completed his full undergraduate degree in May 2010.

 Career

 Plouffe began his political career by working for Senator Tom Harkin's 1990 re-election campaign.
-He later worked as a state field director for Harkin's unsuccessful 1992 Presidential campaign.
+He later worked as a state field director for Harkin's unsuccessful 1992 presidential campaign.
 In the same year, he successfully managed Congressman John Olver's first re-election bid in Massachusetts.
-In 1994 Plouffe managed Delaware Attorney General Charles M. Oberly's unsuccessful campaign against Senator William V. Roth.
+In 1994, Plouffe managed Delaware Attorney General Charles M. Oberly's unsuccessful campaign against Senator William V. Roth.